Secrets of IT Leadership: A Conversation with Dr. David Bray, Senior Executive and CIO of The FCC

 Marc: What do you consider to be the most important skills for aspiring IT professionals today?

 David: The first thing I would recommend is curiosity.
-If you don’t have curiosity than IT might not be the right field for you because the field is always changing.
+If you don’t have curiosity then IT might not be the right field for you because the field is always changing.
 And if you’re not hungry for what’s next, but at the same time trying to figure out how to make things work, you’re going to fall behind.
 There is no textbook for the exciting projects that we’re trying to do today.

 The second one, it really is about being willing to get outside of your comfort zone.
 If you sign up to be in the technology field, or any type of field that ties to technology, and not step out of your comfort zone, you’re going to be limited as to what you can do as a leader.
 I look back at my own experiences, and at least 60-70% of them have not been technology related.
 They brought technology in, but it was defintiely stepping outside of my comfort zone.
 And that’s key—we need many more CIOs and IT leaders that can reach across the non-IT side, the programatic side, and actually help drive the mission.

 And the third is—find joy in the mission of whatever organization you sign up for.
 And it’s the mission, regardless of the technology, because really in my mind IT is there to enable the mission to occur.
-In the past it might have been talked about how IT supported the mission, I know think, especially in the digital age, IT and the mission are perhaps co-dependent, but you have to have that joy in the mission outcome because that’s what will make you an effective leader.
+In the past it might have been talked about how IT supported the mission, I now think, especially in the digital age, IT and the mission are perhaps co-dependent, but you have to have that joy in the mission outcome because that’s what will make you an effective leader.

 Marc: So I’m just wondering, what is your trick?
 There have been 9 CIOs at the FCC in the last 8 years.
 You’ve so far made 2.5 years.
-What do you has been the trick?
+What do you think has been the trick?

 David: As a CIO I think the best thing I do is listen, and learn, and try to build a case as far as what are the different things needed for the different offices.